1287Apiyo/-100daysOfCoding/Log.md

   # Day10 of 99:March 21st,2024

-  Today's progress: I incorporated the Response Entity in my applicattion and managed to understand and add the HHTP Status Codes
+  Today's progress: I incorporated the Response Entity in my applicattion and managed to understand and add the HTTP Status Codes

   Thought: As much as framewroks easen our work in programming..learning the basics of the language is really important as it has increased my understanding and grasp of this topic of interest.

   Link to work:https://github.com/1287Apiyo/CRUD-app